⚠️ TL;DR - The Key Facts

 Phase 1: Payment Delays (2021-2023)

-Many affiliates accepted these explanations, assuming temporary issues would resolve.
-They continued promoting TorGuard, unaware they were driving customers to a company that would never pay them.
+Many affiliates bought into these explanations, thinking the issues were just temporary and would get sorted out.
+They kept promoting TorGuard, not realizing they were sending customers to a company that wasn't going to pay them a dime.

 Phase 2: Forced Payment Changes (2023-2024)

-In 2023, TorGuard suddenly stopped cryptocurrency payments – a method many privacy-focused affiliates preferred.
-One affiliate documented their experience:
+In 2023, TorGuard suddenly stopped taking cryptocurrency payments – which was actually the payment method most privacy-focused affiliates preferred.
+One affiliate shared what happened to them:

-The forced payment method changes created new obstacles and delays, buying TorGuard more time while commissions accumulated unpaid.
+The forced payment method changes just created more obstacles and delays, which gave TorGuard extra time while commissions kept piling up unpaid.

 Phase 3: Account Freezes (Mid-2024)

-By mid-2024, affiliates found their accounts mysteriously "under review" with withdrawal capabilities disabled.
-No specific concerns were raised, no evidence of wrongdoing provided – just indefinite freezes while TorGuard continued collecting revenue from their referrals.
+By mid-2024, affiliates suddenly found their accounts stuck "under review" with no way to withdraw their earnings.
+TorGuard didn't raise any specific concerns or show evidence of wrongdoing – they just froze everything indefinitely while still collecting money from those same affiliates' referrals.

 📊 The $8,000 Case Study

-One affiliate documented referring 2,000-4,000 customers over several years.
-After 12 weeks trying to collect $8,000 in earned commissions, TorGuard placed their account "under review" and stopped responding entirely.
-They never received payment, while TorGuard continues profiting from thousands of customers they brought in.
+One affiliate brought in 2,000-4,000 customers over several years.
+But when they tried to collect their $8,000 in earned commissions after 12 weeks, TorGuard suddenly put their account "under review" and went completely silent.
+They never got paid, even though TorGuard's still making money from all those thousands of customers they brought in.

 Phase 4: Mass Terminations (Late 2024)

-The final phase came with mass terminations of affiliate accounts, including some of TorGuard's largest and longest-standing partners.
-Tom Spark, a prominent VPN reviewer who had promoted TorGuard for nearly a decade, was terminated without warning or valid explanation.
+The final phase hit with a wave of mass terminations of affiliate accounts, wiping out some of TorGuard's biggest and most loyal partners.
+Tom Spark, a well-known VPN reviewer who'd been promoting TorGuard for almost ten years, got his account terminated out of nowhere.
+No warning, no real explanation.

 His YouTube video "TorGuard VPN Blocked Me and Ended My Affiliate Program" exposed not just his experience but compiled evidence from other affected affiliates, revealing the systematic nature of TorGuard's actions.